uzay00/CMPE251/README.md

  - 3 Neutral
  - 2 Negative
  - 1 Very Negative

+Each group MUST have different data sources.
+Different "gundem" topics from Eksisozluk.

  __Machine Learning__
  Use ML algorithms for Sentiment Analysis On EksiSozluk.
 Indicate your results.